Models of Teaching on Masturbation in Christianity

 • Margaret A. Farley (Just Love, 2006) proposed a relational and justice framework that allows for positive moral evaluation of masturbation when practiced responsibly.

-• Pastoral counseling literature increasingly treats masturbation as a matter of personal conscience, encouraging believers to evaluate their practices through stewardship rather than guilt.
+• Pastoral counseling literature increasingly treats sexual self care as a matter of personal conscience, encouraging believers to evaluate their practices through stewardship rather than guilt.

 Conclusion